 After all, who wants to eat something as simple as a flour tortilla that has hydrogenated oils in it?
 Not me!
 Once I made them myself, I found that they were so easy that I have never bought them from the grocery store again.

-So when it comes to family taco night, it’s only natural that I would want to try making my own corn tortillas, right?
+So when it comes to family taco night, it’s only natural that I would want to try making my own corn tortillas too, right?
 You bet!
-And let me tell you, they are just as simple, easy and healthy as homemade flour tortillas.
+And let me tell you, making corn tortillas is just as simple, easy, and healthy as Homemade Flour Tortillas.
 The bonus?
 They’re gluten-free too!

-Try them and your family will absolutely LOVE having taco night, even more than they already do!
+Try this corn tortilla recipe and your family will absolutely LOVE having taco night, even more than they already do!

-Not only is this corn tortillas recipe super easy to make, it is also:
+Not only is this corn tortilla recipe super easy to make, but it is also:

 - Simple.
 These corn tortillas literally have 3 ingredients.
 Corn masa + salt + water.
 That’s it!